 The way you freeze extra sauerkraut is by scooping it into freezer safe containers and sealing the containers shut tightly.
 After, place a label with the date you are freezing the sauerkraut onto the container.
 Then, place the sauerkraut in the freezer to help preserve its shelf life.

-Sauerkraut is capable of staying well preserved this way for up to 6-months, but it is wise to use it up within the first month.
-This is because sauerkraut can drastically change in flavor with a watery down mushy texture that makes it difficult to use.
+Sauerkraut is capable of staying well preserved this way for up to 6-months, but for quality reasons it is recommended to use it up within the first month or two.

 Freezing Cooked Sauerkraut